pnp/powershell/documentation/Remove-PnPContainerType.md

 **Required Permissions**

-* SharePoint: Access to the SharePoint Tenant Administration site
+* SharePoint Embedded Administrator or Global Administrator role is required

 The Remove-PnPContainerType cmdlet removes a trial container from the SharePoint tenant.
 The container to remove is specified by the Identity parameter.